There are many ancient mosaics in Israel. And today, we will go over national parks, churches, and other places where you can see mosaics.

 Tzipori National Park

 When thinking about mosaics, Tzipori National Park is one of the first places that comes to mind.
-Tzipori National Park presents many remains of the ancient city Sepphoris including numerous beautiful mosaics and an ancient water system.
+Tzipori National Park presents many remains of the ancient city of Sepphoris, including numerous beautiful mosaics and an ancient water system.

 Over sixty different mosaics dating from the third to the sixth century CE can be found across the city.